oTree-org/oTree/README.md

 # Amazon Mechanical Turk

 ## Overview
-oTree provides integration with <strong><a href="https://www.mturk.com/mturk/welcome" target="_blank">Amazon Mechanical Turk (AMT)</a></strong>. oTree authenticates users visiting from the AMT service, and then sends payments to the correct AMT account.
-Researchers, however, must have an employer account with AMT, which currently requires a U.S. address and bank account.
+oTree provides integration with <strong><a href="https://www.mturk.com/mturk/welcome" target="_blank">Amazon Mechanical Turk (AMT)</a></strong>.

-Note: AMT support is currently under construction.
-Instructions online to deploy your app to AMT will be added later.
+You can publish your game to Amazon mechanical Turk directly from oTree's admin interface.
+Then, workers on mechanical Turk can accept and play your app as an MTurk HIT and get paid a participation fee as well as bonuses they earned by playing your game.

 ## AWS credentials
+Researchers must have an employer account with AMT, which currently requires a U.S. address and bank account.

 To make payments to participants you need to generate `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` [here](https://console.aws.amazon.com/iam/home?#security_credential):